read-write-web/banana-wiki/Scripting-with-Ammonite.md

 _todo: in the near future we will genericise the code to allow you to choose which version you prefer to use in a couple of lines of code_

+# The Web of Data

-# Constructing and querying RDF Graphs
+## Constructing and querying RDF Graphs

 Next we are going to build an RDF graph.
 RDF, stands for Resoure Description Framework, and is used to describe things by relating them to one another.
 For example we could describe the relation of Tim Berners Lee and Vint Cert as a relation `aRb` between them as shown in the picture below.